El Yunque National Forest at Your Doorstep: Insider Tips from the Rainforest Inn

 During the Hike:

 It is important to know that the hike, though relatively short, can be quite challenging.
 It is not a conventional hike with a paved trial nor hand railings to make it easier and more accessible.
 At the beginning, there are some bricks to help you walk through the mud, but after a while there are none.
 There is a lot of mud, rocks, roots, and branches in the way.
 You have to cross small streams and rivers by walking on rocks.
 Some passages are also very steep requiring you to use your hands in a semi-crouch position for more stability.
 You will cross three small streams, always going a little downhill on the way out.
-Don’t get the stream beds confused with the trail.
+Don’t get the stream beds confused with the trail, you will only need to cross them.
+The trail will verge slightly left after crossing one stream, but do not walk along its’ rocks!

 Even though you may have great balance, your shoes will get muddy and when you walk onto rocks and roots, you may slip and trip, increasing your chance of hurting yourself.
 Therefore, it is extremely important to look where you are putting your feet on the trail to avoid any injuries.
 You can also encounter little crevices between roots and rocks causing you to get your feet stuck; you can easily sprain your ankles if you are not careful enough.